 This is a joint competition for VU and VUMC investigators.
 All investigators should follow these instructions.

-Vanderbilt may nominate one candidate for the National Comprehensive Cancer Network (NCCN) Foundation Young Investigator Award (YIA) for 2022.
+Vanderbilt (VU and VUMC, collaboratively) may nominate one candidate for the National Comprehensive Cancer Network (NCCN) Foundation Young Investigator Award (YIA) for 2023.
 These awards provide $150,000 over a two-year period for promising young investigators across a broad range of oncology specialties and areas of interest.
-In addition to the $150,000 award, awardees will be provided $575 for travel to attend the 2024 NCCN Annual Conference.
+In addition to the $150,000 award, awardees will be provided $575 for travel to attend the 2025 NCCN Annual Conference.

-The foundation invites proposals from early investigators with innovative ideas and an interest in improving the quality, effectiveness and efficiency of care provided to cancer patients.
+The foundation invites proposals from early investigators with innovative ideas and an interest in improving the quality, effectiveness, equity and accessibility of care provided to cancer patients.
 A primary focus of the award is to identify and fund top investigators in the early stages of their careers interested in participating and contributing to cancer research.
-The NCCN Foundation also recognizes the growing need for evidence-based research in the areas of clinical treatment and management, health systems and delivery of care, quality of life for cancer patients, and patient education.

 Use the links below to review the: